crmgustaf/powerapps-docs/powerapps-docs/maker/data-platform/formula-columns.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

 Formula columns are columns that display a calculated value in a Microsoft Dataverse table.
-Formulas use [Power Fx](/power-platform/power-fx/overview), a powerful but human-friendly programming language.
+Formulas use [Power Fx](/power-platform/power-fx/overview), a powerful and human-friendly programming language.
 Build a formula in a Dataverse formula column the same way you would build a formula in Microsoft Excel.
 As you type, Intellisense suggests functions and syntax, and even helps you fix errors.

 > [!NOTE]
 > Formula columns can be added as a calculated field.
 Currently, formula columns can't be used in roll-up fields or with plugins.